microsoft/TypeScript/doc/spec.md

 }
 ```

-and the constructor function ‘Point’ has a type corresponding to the declaration:
+and the constructor function 'Point' has a type corresponding to the declaration:

 ```TypeScript
 var Point: {